 Second Route – Start in Singapore to Malaysia then do the First route (reverse order)

 Singapore- Kuala Lumpur – Penang – South Thailand (Koh Phi Phi side and Koh Pah Ngan side) – Bangkok – Cambodia- Vietnam- Laos – Bangkok

 You might also consider visiting the Philippines, Indonesia and Myanmar- though they are out of the way we tell you, they are really worth it!

-If you’re British, European or American – you have to get the visa in advance in Vietnam (you have to pre-apply online if you’re flying or get it from the Embassy if you plan to cross the border by land).
-You can get a visa on arrival in Cambodia and Laos with a certain fee.
-You don’t need a visa to enter Thailand, Philippines, Malaysia, and Singapore if you plan to stay for 30 days or less.
-Check out our Ultimate Guide to South East Asia Visa for Europeans.
+If you’re British, European, or American – you have to get the visa in advance in Vietnam (you have to pre-apply online if you’re flying or get it from the Embassy if you plan to cross the border by land).
+You can get a visa on arrival in Cambodia and Laos for a certain fee.
+You don’t need a visa to enter Thailand, the Philippines, Malaysia, and Singapore if you plan to stay for 30 days or less.

 Transportation?
 Crossing borders?